jyravi/copilot_appdev/04-Vector DBs.md

     This is an optional step that can be used to improve the accuracy and relevance of the results retrieved after querying.
 It might involve re-ranking, filtering, or aggregating the nearest neighbors that are retrieved by indexing and searching methods.

+## How to choose Vector DBs

-Let us evaluate some popular vector DBs which will help in choosing the right vector database to suit the use case requirements.
+Let us evaluate some popular vector DBs which will help in choosing the right vector database for your requirements.

 1. **Pinecone:** available as cloud service.
 Supports Python, JavaScript/TypeScript, Rest API
     1. Query Performance:Proper [choice of the pod type and size](https://docs.pinecone.io/docs/choosing-index-type-and-size) and replicas are a major factor which determines the query performance factors like QPS and Latency.